Rwandan genocide: United States

 Intelligence reports indicate that United States president Bill Clinton and his cabinet were aware before the height of the massacre that a deliberate and systematic genocide to eliminate all Tutsis was planned.
-However, fear of a repeat of the events in Somalia shaped US policy at the time, with many commentators identifying the graphic consequences of the Battle of Mogadishu as the key reason behind the US's failure to intervene in later conflicts such as the Rwandan genocide.
+Fear of a repeat of the events in Somalia shaped US policy at the time, with many commentators identifying the graphic consequences of the Battle of Mogadishu as the key reason behind the US's failure to intervene in later conflicts such as the Rwandan genocide.
 After the battle, the bodies of several US casualties of the conflict were dragged through the streets of Mogadishu by crowds of local civilians and members of Aidid's Somali National Alliance.
 According to the former US deputy special envoy to Somalia, Walter Clarke: "The ghosts of Somalia continue to haunt US policy.
 Our lack of response in Rwanda was a fear of getting involved in something like a Somalia all over again."
 President Clinton has referred to the failure of the U.S. government to intervene in the genocide as one of his main foreign policy failings, saying "I don't think we could have ended the violence, but I think we could have cut it down.
 And I regret it."
 Eighty percent of the discussion in Washington concerned the evacuation of American citizens.

 Arms sales to Rwanda

 In her 2004 book, Linda Melvern documented that "in the three years from October 1990, Rwanda, one of the poorest countries in the world, became the third largest importer of weapons in Africa, spending an estimated $US 112 million."
 She cited a significant contract with Egypt in 1992, and with France and South Africa, the next year.

 Before the international embargo against Rwanda on 17 May 1994, South Africa and France were two of the main suppliers of arms to Rwanda.
-According to Human Rights Watch, after the embargo, they diverted their arm trade through Goma airport in Zaire.
+According to Human Rights Watch, after the embargo, they diverted their arms trade through Goma airport in Zaire.
 Zaire played a key role in supplying arms and facilitating arms flows to the Rwandan army.
 Some officials also encouraged arms trafficking by private dealers.

-In 2017, according to Haaretz, Israel or Israeli private arm dealers had sold arms to the Rwandan government.
+In 2017, according to Haaretz, Israel or Israeli private arms dealers had sold arms to the Rwandan government.
 Israeli officials repeatedly denied this allegation.
 In 2016, a petition was submitted to the Israeli Supreme Court, which ruled that the records which document Israel's arms sales, notably to Rwanda, will remain sealed, citing section nine of Israel's Freedom of Information Act which allows for non-disclosure if in releasing "the information there is a concern over harming national security, its foreign relations, the security of its public or the security or well-being of an individual".